 A federal retiree’s monthly annuity payment is composed of two parts:

 • A tax-free portion that represents a return of cost.
-The cost is the total of a retiree’s required contributions to the retirement plan (CSRS or FERS) while employed.
+The cost is the total of a retiree’s required contributions to the retirement plan (CSRS or FERS) while employed, shown on your annuity statement.
 These contributions were previously taxed and included as income as part of an employee’s salary for federal and state income tax purposes and will not be taxed when received as part of a monthly annuity.
 The tax-free part is a fixed dollar amount.
 It remains the same even if your annuity is increased by cost-of-living adjustments.

 • The taxable balance.
 The taxable balance represents the federal government’s contribution to the retirement fund as well as any earnings credited to the fund.